TED - Elevate Tech Jam 2019

 Low & High Fidelity Screens

-Scalability – for other use cases and technologies.
-Possibilities to expand the user base from the Rogers network to possibility Fido and Chatr.
+Scalability – Possibilities to expand the user base from the Rogers network to possibility Fido and Chatr.

 Cross Sell – business solutions to enterprises based on campaign KPIs

-Oh really?
-Did you want to read and look over more of the research and process that went into this case study?
-Just click on the button to continue.
+Want to read and look over more of the research and process that went into this case study?
+Click on the button to continue reading.